 Many people use some kind of CAM.
-In fact, the National Center for Complementary and Integrative Health (NCCIH) estimated that more than 30 percent of adults used some form of CAM in 2012.
+In fact, the National Center for Complementary and Integrative Health (NCCIH) estimated that

 While many people use CAM to promote overall health and wellness, some also use it as a treatment or therapy.
 Sometimes, people using CAM to treat a health condition may experience a reaction called a healing crisis.

 But what exactly is a healing crisis?
 What causes it to occur?
 And how long does it last?
 Continue reading below as we answer all of these questions and more.

 A healing crisis is a temporary worsening of symptoms after beginning a CAM treatment.
 You may also see it called a homeopathic aggravation, a detox reaction, or a cleansing reaction.

 In a healing crisis, symptoms briefly worsen before beginning to improve.
 This is different from an adverse effect of treatment, which is a harmful or undesired reaction that doesn’t improve as treatment continues.

 The estimates of how common the healing crisis is vary widely.
 For example, in the area of homeopathy the healing crisis has been estimated to occur at a frequency of 10 to 75 percent.

 The healing crisis is very similar to another type of reaction called a Jarisch-Herxheimer reaction (JHR).
 You may have even heard the terms JHR and healing crisis used interchangeably.
 However, these are actually two different but very similar reactions.